-- 207. As confirmed by social due diligence findings, there are no LAR impacts identified and subsequently the current project has no AP's.
-The main stakeholders are local resident(s) living near the subproject site and Telavi municipality local government.
-All these stakeholders have already been contacted using distant communication channels (via personal computer, mobile phone). - 208.
-The first consultation was carried out on August 19, 2020 by technical team.
-Meeting was held with the representatives of Telavi Municipality and local residents.
-Due to the COVID 19 outbreaks and related restrictions, public consultation meeting was conducted in the social network (via Facebook).
-Main purpose of the meeting was keeping stakeholders abreast of the sub-project related planned activities, the expected negative impacts on the natural and social environment and the ways and means of preventing them.
-The participants were provided with contacts of designated focal persons from MDF and local government in case of any additional detail information request about the project as well as about GRM: Mr. Irakli Japaridze Communication Consultants (MDF) 593 16 55.
-For more details on the consultation process see Appendix B. - 209.
-Prior to the meeting, representatives of City Hall and local residents were informed through announcements, disseminated in Telavi Municipality Building and at public places (e.g. bus stations, drug stores, shops) (see Appendix B).
+- 296. As confirmed by social due diligence findings, there are no LAR impacts identified and subsequently the current project has no AP's.
+The main stakeholders are local resident(s) living near the subproject site and Lanchkhuti local government.
+All these stakeholders have already been contacted using distant communication channels (via personal computer, mobile phone). - 297.
+The first consultation was carried out on July 2, 2020 by technical team.
+Meeting was held with the representatives of Municipality City Hall and local residents.
+Due to the COVID 19 outbreaks and related restrictions, public consultation meeting was conducted in the social network (via Viber).
+Main purpose of the meeting was keeping stakeholders abreast of the subproject related planned activities, the expected negative impacts on the natural and social environment and the ways and means of preventing them.
+The participants were provided with contacts of designated focal persons from MDF and local government in case of any additional detail information request about the project as well as about GRM: Mr. Irakli Japaridze Communication Consultants (MDF) 593 16 55 77.
+For more details on the consultation process see attachment 2. - 298.
+Prior to the meeting, representatives of City Hall and local residents were informed through announcements, disseminated in Lanchkhuti Municipality Building and at public places (e.g., bus stations, drug stores, shops) (see attachment 2).
 The identified Key Stakeholders (owning property and living in the adjacent to the project) have been personally contacted by phone about the planned online meeting by the Communication Consultant Irakli Japaridze. - Due to circumstances formed throughout the world related to the virus outbreak (COVID 19), social distancing has been applied amongst the population and public consultations in the course of infrastructural projects implementation may become the source of virus spreading.
 Therefore, it is essential the alternative sources of communication with the stakeholders be found in order not to violate the recommendations issued by the World Health Organization (WHO) and the Government of Georgia (GoG).
 It is of high importance also that public and direct consultations with all stakeholders are held in order to have the stakeholders and other locals, residing at the Municipality to be thoroughly informed of current and planned infrastructural projects and social and environmental matters related to the referenced projects.
 Applying of that method will enable them to not only receive the information by means of various sources, but also to participate directly in discussions, ask the questions and be involved in ongoing processes.
 Due to general development of internet network and its availability in many resided areas throughout Georgia, people have access to many social networks and apply them successfully in their everyday lives.
 Hence, it is possible to hold the future public consultations in the remote mode by applying of available internet social networks and various communication applications.
-It will depend also on network and internet applications, being used by local residents.Draft IEE/EMP should be disclosed locally for at reasonable time prior to consultations in an accessible place for the stakeholders to ensure to allow the public time to read, look for information or consult experts, and form opinions. - 211.
-Therefore draft and final IEE reports shall be posted on MDF and ADB websites and hardcopies be available at MDF office and the town calls of the respective subproject areas. - 212.
-Draft and final IEE reports in Georgian and English Languages will be disclosed on MDF and ADB websites and will be made available to Project stakeholders upon approval.
+It will depend also on network and internet applications, being used by local residents.
+Draft IEE/EMP should be disclosed locally for at reasonable time prior to consultations in an accessible place for the stakeholders to ensure to allow the public time to read, look for information or consult experts, and form opinions. - 300.
+Therefore, updated and final IEE reports shall be posted on MDF and ADB websites and hardcopies be available at MDF office and the town calls of the respective subproject areas. - 301.
+Updated and final IEE reports in Georgian and English Languages are disclosed on MDF and ADB websites and updated version will be made available on MDF and ADB websites upon approval of ADB.